dfe-analytical-services/ees-data-screener/README.md

 **R** <br>

 This project assumes a few prerequisites for those on DfE machines:
-- You have installed the latest version of R (3.5.3) and RStudio (1.1.463) from the software centre.
+- You have installed the latest version of R (3.6.3) and RStudio (1.2.5033) from the software centre.
-- You have installed the latest version of RTools (34) from the software centre (note that this is a separate installation to the above one).
+- You have installed the latest version of RTools (35) from the software centre (note that this is a separate installation to the above one).

 Once these are installed you should be good to go.
 It is possible that this will run on older versions of R/RStudio/RTools if you have them already, but this has not been tested.

 **Pandoc** <br>

 You will need a version of pandoc that is 2.x.x or greater to run this project and create the .html report.
 RStudio comes with an older version as standard.
 As such, the screener will automatically check if your version is up to date, and if it is not it will download this for you and start up the install wizard.
 If this happens, follow the instructions to complete the installation, restart as required and then try again.
 Whilst you do this, make sure to uncheck the ‘install for all users’ option during the install wizard, this will allow you to install it without the need for an admin password.

-**renv - Package Management** <br>

-Note that currently renv has been removed from the project as it ceased to function as intended.
-A temporary manual fix has been added to workaround this for the timebeing.
-If you have any issues please contact cameron.race@education.gov.uk.

-This project requires additional R packages.
-These are managed by [renv](https://rstudio.github.io/renv/articles/renv.html), and should automatically install within the project folder for you to use.
-If you have issues with the connection to CRAN when first running the screener, please see the proxy section for reseting your proxy settings and try again.

 **Proxy settings** <br>